cyanbun96/sdlwinquake/README.md

 CyanBun96: My fork aims to bring it closer to being "Chocolate Quake", with Linux being the primary targeted OS.

+Requires SDL2.
+Build on Linux with ./autogen && ./configure && make Other OSs not tested yet.

 Changes from upstream:

 -WIP SDL2 port

-  -No SDL1.2 includes
+---No SDL1.2 includes

-  -Integer scaling
+---Integer scaling

-  -Borderless window with -borderless parameter
+---Borderless window with -borderless parameter

 Planned: